oVirt/ovirt-site/source/event/events.html.md

 ### Subscription identifier

-Subscription id is used to uniquely identify an event so entity receiving is able to match it to subscribed entities.
-The idea behind this id is to use information known by all the parties.
-Here is how we define each of parts:
+Subscription ID is used to uniquely identify an event, so that the entity receiving it is able to match it to subscribed entities.
+The idea behind this ID is to use information known by all the parties.
+Here is how we define each of the sections:

-<receiver> contains ip address or host name and it is provided by client side (engine) when it is received.
+<receiver> contains IP address or host name, and it is provided by the client side (engine) when it is received.

-<component> contains information about which component generated the event such as virt/storage etc.
+<component> contains information about which component generated the event such as virt/storage/network and etc.

-<operation_id> contains information about operation.
+<operation_id> contains information about the operation.
 In order to ease migration from rpc based communication to events we can use operation names such as Image_move, Volume_copy etc.

-<unique_id> contains information about the object on which we perform operation like image, volume or vm uuid.
+<unique_id> contains information about the object on which we perform operation like image, volume or VM uuid.

-From subscription perspective it is possible to specify '\*' as part of subscription id which means that we do not care what is the value in this part.
+When subscribing, it is possible to use wildcards in different sections of the subscription ID.
+For example:

 '\*|virt|\*|8839ddac-d833-4b0d-b7e2-4517fd100c8f' - for this subscription id we are receive events which match component 'virt' and are generated for vm id '8839ddac-d833-4b0d-b7e2-4517fd100c8f '.
 Receiving all possible events by specifying '\*|\*|\*|\*' filter is not supported.